geodynamics/aspect/doc/sphinx/parameters/Initial_20composition_20model.md

 &lsquo;porosity&rsquo;: A class that implements initial conditions for the porosity field by computing the equilibrium melt fraction for the given initial condition and reference pressure profile.
 Note that this plugin only works if there is a compositional field called &lsquo;porosity&rsquo;, and the used material model implements the &rsquo;MeltFractionModel&rsquo; interface.
 For all compositional fields except porosity this plugin returns 0.0, and they are therefore not changed as long as the default &lsquo;add&rsquo; operator is selected for this plugin.

+&lsquo;slab model&rsquo;: An initial composition model that implements subducted slab geometries as a compositional field determined from an input file.
+The file defines the depth to the top of the slab and the slab thickness.
+The computed compositional value is 1 within the slabs and zero elsewhere.
+An example model that is included is Slab2 described in Hayes, G. P., Moore, G. L., Portner, D. E., Hearne, M., Flamme, H., Furtney, M., \& Smoczyk, G. M. (2018).
+Slab2, a comprehensive subduction zone geometry model.
+Science, 362(6410), 58-61.
+The script to convert the Slab2 model into an aspect input data file is available in the directory data/initial-composition/slab-model/.
+Please note that Slab2 and the example data file assume spherical geometry (latitude, longitude coordinates), however, that is not necessary for this plugin, data files in cartesian coordinates will work with box geometries.

 &lsquo;world builder&rsquo;: Specify the initial composition through the World Builder.
 More information on the World Builder can be found at \url{https://geodynamicworldbuilder.github.io}.
 Make sure to specify the location of the World Builder file in the parameter &rsquo;World builder file&rsquo;.
 It is possible to use the World Builder only for selected compositional fields by specifying the parameter &rsquo;List of relevant compositions&rsquo;.

 (parameters:Initial_20composition_20model/List_20of_20model_20operators)=